 $435

 After filing, the tenant must be formally served with the lawsuit documents.
-This is different from serving the initial notice—you're now serving court papers.
-A process server or sheriff typically handles this.
+This is different from serving the initial notice.
+You are now serving court papers, and a registered process server or the Sheriff typically handles it.

 Service Methods for Court Papers

-- Personal Service: Direct delivery to the tenant (best method)
+- Personal Service: Direct delivery to the tenant.
+The strongest method and the one I recommend.

-- Posting: Only if other methods fail, with court permission
+- Posting (Service by Posting): Only if other methods fail.
+Requires a court order.

 Step 5: Tenant Response (or Default)

 If the tenant files an answer, the case becomes contested.
-Common defenses tenants raise include:
+Common defenses tenants raise:

-- Improper notice (wrong form, wrong calculation, improper service)
+- Improper notice (wrong form, wrong amount, wrong calculation, bad service)

 Learn about the unlawful detainer court process →